lextudio/sharpsnmp_docs/library/tutorials/v3-operations.rst

     DefaultPrivacyProvider.DefaultPair,
     report);

-.. note:: To help you understand how to use the API provided by #SNMP Library, there are more sample projects you can find in this `samples repo <https://github.com/lextudio/sharpsnmplib-samples>`_.
+.. note:: To help you understand how to use the API provided by C# SNMP Library, there are more sample projects you can find in this `samples repo <https://github.com/lextudio/sharpsnmplib-samples>`_.

 Next Steps
 ----------

-#SNMP Library supports many advanced features, such as manager and agent
+C# SNMP Library supports many advanced features, such as manager and agent development.
-development.
 And if you need enterprise MIB support, you can evaluate and purchase #SNMP Pro.